luckystarzz/RGUGlassMorphism/README.md

 Install the stylus extension (linked above)

-Download main.css (in this repository)
+Open main.css in Github

+Open metadata.xml in Github

+Navigate to roblox.com

-Go to your extensions menu, and click the stylish icon
+Go to your extensions menu, and click the stylus icon

-Navigate to the "Editor" tab

-Type in whatever name you would like

-Next to the "Domains" button, type in roblox.com
+Click 'Write new style for site'

+Paste the text from metadata.xml into the top box

-Paste the code from main.css into the "Code" box
+Paste the text from main.css into the bottom box

 Click save, and watch the theme come to life!

 ## Authors

-* **luckyystarzz** - *Theme CSS Designer* - [luckystarz ツ](https://github.com/luckystarzz)
+* **valk_ryx** - *Theme CSS Designer* - [luckystarz ツ](https://github.com/luckystarzz)

 * **Alex OP** - *Original Creator of RoGold Ultimate* - [alexop1000](https://github.com/alexop1000)